yizhuoliang/cornserve/kubernetes/README.md

 We use the lightweight [K3s](https://k3s.io/) distribution of Kubernetes for our deployments.
 Refer to their [Documentation](https://docs.k3s.io/quick-start/) for details.

+### Disk space

+Make sure the path under `/var/lib/rancher` has enough disk space, particularly for containerd to store container filesystems in.
+If not, create a directory in secondary storage (e.g., `/mnt/data/rancher`) and symlink it to `/var/lib/rancher`.

 ### Master node

 Start a private registry: